Cracking The Wall Code: How To Determine If Your Wall Is Weight Bearing?

 Alright, here’s the deal.
 So you’ve got these grand remodeling plans, and they involve playing around with a wall – either giving it a makeover or sending it on vacation.
 But wait, before you grab your sledgehammer and start your DIY demolition derby, there’s a crucial question: is that wall carrying the weight of the world (or at least your house) on its shoulders?

-Let’s solve the riddle of locating weight-bearing walls so that your dream renovation stays grounded.
+Let’s solve the riddle of locating weight-bearing walls so your dream renovation stays grounded.

 Start At Your Home’s Lowest Point.